lfcunha/MonteCarlo_genomicIntervals/README.md

 The shuffling phase can be parallelized - select number of threads to equal or less than the number of individuals.

+Dependencies:
+  - Invidual's bedfile
+  - refSeq gene locations
+  - refseq Chromosome positions
+These files must be present in a /data directory

 Usage:
 <p><code>./ip_gene.py -np <number of threads> -nRuns <number of steps> -o <output file> </code></p>